NEST Frontier / Rebrand Live

 just projects.

-NEST Frontier marks the opening of a new NEST era for engineering, research, and public creation.
-This release introduces CityNext, District Zero, and NEST Journal as the first public fronts of a more durable institutional build.
+NEST Frontier opens a new NEST era for engineering, research, and public creation.
+NEST: Hatch a City, District Zero, and NEST Journal are the first public fronts of that build.

 Frontier Modes